seo4ajax/django-s4a/README.md

 How it works
 ------------

-This middleware checks the presence of the `_escaped_fragment_` query parameter or the presence of a user-agent string identifying bots that do not support the Ajax Crawling Specification.
-If the `_escaped_fragment_` is present or a bot is detected, it requests the snapshot on SEO4Ajax and responds to the initial request with the concerned snapshot.
+This middleware checks the presence of a user-agent string identifying bots.
+If the user-agent is detected as a bot, it requests the snapshot on SEO4Ajax and returns it to the bot.

 Requirements